WillQvQ/RapidTools/README.md

 You can download the dataset from [🤗 Hugging Face](https://huggingface.co/datasets/WillQvQ/RapidTools/tree/main).
 > RapidTools uses keyword-based filtering to retain appropriate data.
 Due to minor changes in the filtering rules, version 1.0.1 includes slightly more data than what was reported in the paper.

+**NEW**: A [user-friendly version](https://huggingface.co/datasets/WillQvQ/RapidTools/blob/main/data_for_UnifiedToolHub.jsonl) of the dataset is now available for [UnifiedToolHub](https://github.com/OpenMOSS/UnifiedToolHub), making it easier to load and use.

 ## Dataset Structure

 ### `data_with_response.jsonl` (203,472 instances)